Pomple/Useless-Ticktaktoe-Bot/README.md

 # Useless-Ticktaktoe-Bot
-This is a simple tik tak toe bot based on monte carlo tree search
+A discord bot for playing Tik tak toe against other players and a bot that can play by itself (but not very good).